aben20807/excp/README.md

 Benchmark: 40 .jpg + 40 .nef (1.52 GB, 1,636,901,294 Bytes) from NAS to NAS locally

-+ Copy by ctrl-c ctrl-v: 19s
++ Copy by ctrl-c ctrl-v: 19s (just copy without file comparison)
 + Copy by excp: 49s
++ Copy by excp with asyncio: 44s
 ## Disclaimer

 While the author uses excp to copy the files from his camera to the PC, you should not rely on this program for your important data.
 The author is not responsible for any damage to the data.